-The Trust has in place a Risk Management and Assurance Strategy.
-The strategy includes the maintenance of a Trust risk register which captures all different types of risk to the organisation.
+The Trust has in place a Risk Management and Assurance Strategic Framework.
+The framework includes the maintenance of Trust risk registers which capture all different types of risk to the organisation.
 The process for risk management is detailed in the Trust's Risk Management Policy document.

-Health and safety risks can be added to the Trust risk register by any Department.
+Health and safety risks can be added to the Trust risk registers by any Department.
 This process allows for the proactive identification, assessment and treatment of Trust wide health and safety related risks as they arise in any area of the Trust.